 - A letter of recommendation from an academic supervisor, colleague or employer.

-Applications should be sent by email to the Committee Chair by 15 September of 2017.
+Applications should be sent by email to the APNME Conference Committee by October 15 of 2017 at firstname.lastname@example.org.
 The Committee will request further information if necessary, with a view to making its final decisions by the end of December.
 The Committee’s decisions will be final.